About Us and Our Mission

 The Kennedy Institute of Rheumatology was the first in Europe to adopt the Cell DIVE™ technology in 2020 as part of a small research facility (SRF) that has steadily expanded in the past 2 years, with current capacity extending to over 70 members running more than 40 biomarkers across human, mouse and macaque tissues.

 The Cell DIVE system has since resulted in a publication wherein Cell DIVE multiplex imaging was used to compare fibroblast markers across various human tissues.
 The Cell DIVE workflow involves iterative rounds of antibody-based staining, imaging and fluorophore bleaching.
 The DPOC facility has tested over 90 markers working on 12 different human tissue types, in addition to 18+ markers validated for mouse tissue samples.
-Expansion of the facility with both the Open-Top Light Sheet Microscope and Multiplexed Ion Beam Imaging microscope in early 2023 will provide key tools in bridging the gap between high resolution 2D imaging and rapid 3D whole mount imaging.
+Expansion of the facility with both the Open-Top Light Sheet Microscope and Multiplexed Ion Beam Imaging microscope in May 2023 have provided key tools in bridging the gap between high resolution 2D imaging and rapid 3D whole mount imaging.

 Multiplexed imaging of tissues involves the simultaneous visualisation of numerous (20-100) protein biomarkers at single-cell resolution, enabling unprecedented insights into the spatial architecture and cellular diversity within human tissues.
 Multiplexed imaging methods can involve fluorescence-based antibody staining or mass spectrometry approaches that allow cell phenotyping in a preserved spatial context to uncover previously hidden cell-cell interactions in disease processes.
 Access to both types of multiplex imaging methods with the Cell DIVE and MIBIscope, allow for the combination of high-throughput discovery and high-resolution analysis of multiple markers on single tissue slides.
 Advances in whole-slide imaging with multiplexing platforms like the Cell DIVE™, allow for automatic generation of pseudo-H&E images and detection of up to 60 biomarkers.
 The MIBI technology facilitates the simultaneous detection of 54 biomarkers using secondary ion mass spectrometry at extraordinary sensitivity and rapid acquisition rates.
 Expansion of DPOC to support GCP (Good Clinical Practice) imaging with the MIBIscope will add capability to support clinical trials and experimental medicine with GCP compliant multiplex imaging technology, permitting cell-based readouts of fibrotic human liver, skin, lung, heart, tumour biopsies and samples with large amounts of adipose tissue.
 In collaboration with the Multiplexing Platforms at Oxford (OMIG) we aim to improve upon single-cell segmentation and subsequent tissue classification.
 The DPOC facility is at the forefront of quantifying spatial relationships at subcellular resolutions, complementing the wealth of single-cell RNAseq data and increasing the potential for understanding cellular processes in human disease.